 My 7 months baby had a fever 103F 4 days ago.
-She has had Diarrhea for 4 days and will not drink anything!
+She has been sick and had diarrhea for 4 days and will not drink or eat anything!

-She cries and gags when I try to feed her her bottle, I ve tried to spoon feed her, cup feed her…
+She cries and gags when I try to feed her the bottle, I’ve tried to spoon-feed her, cup-feed her…

 She has no fever anymore but still diarrhea, and loss of appetite.
 I took her to the hospital and they did blood work and urine and told me she is borderline dehydrated and I just need to take her home and give her fluids!